 Chili Seeds

-Chili warms the body, helping to soothe tired muscles and improve circulation.
+Chili warms the body, helping to soothe tired and sore muscles and improve circulation.
 You will need to infuse the carrier oil with the chili seeds.
 Be very careful when handling the seeds – don’t touch your face and do wash your hands immediately

 Certain Essential Oils